jupyter/notebook/docs/source/security.rst

 desire to limit what can be done with a notebook, which would negatively impact its utility.

-Unlike other programs, an Jupyter notebook document includes output.
+Unlike other programs, a Jupyter notebook document includes output.
 Unlike other documents, that output exists in a context that can execute code (via Javascript).